There is no ecology without economy. Marshall McLuhan famously quipped

 Today’s sensor-data-based environmental science is completely beholden to and overdetermined by computational industry which produces sensing technology through the global electronics production chain.
 It is well known that this production chain is not only intensely polluting in the production phase, but also in the disposal phase.
 Therefore the contemporary practices of ecology informed through digital data itself produces dangerous waste as it helps justify the deleterious human and environmental impacts of the electronics production chain.
 Can ecology integrate the technical reproduction of its own practices into itself?

 Disaster capitalism wraps around this ecological excess as a second layer of economic concern.
 So-called “green” technologies promise to address the threats detected through techno-ecological sensing regimes with profitable innovations.
 Though the operation of these green technologies may generate less harmful emissions it is unlikely that their production is any bit easier on the environment or on the people and places which produce them than is any other technology.
-Environmental clean-up, waste processing and storage needs have spawned enormously profitable industries which struggle to deal with the deleterious “externalities” of ordinary techno-industry.
+Transversal commercial fields of environmental clean-up, waste processing and storage have spawned enormously profitable industries which struggle to deal with the deleterious “externalities” of ordinary techno-industry.

 Proprietary politics through monopolistic inheritance, IP, patent and land ownership laws mean that the dividends of technology remain unevenly distributed.
 This produces the contemporary computational leisure society whose cultures ritualize the management of remote workforces and resources.
 The conditions under which these workers must reproduce their value for the ownership classes begin to merge in the concept “environmental justice”.
 We need ecumenical modeling which elaborates the interplay between the concatenated layers of oikoi.